basarat/algorithms/src/maximumContiguousSubarray/README.md

  * max(i) = maxInc(i) > max(i - 1) ? maxInc(i) : max(i - 1)
 `
 ```
-* The second observation is that the max sum for 0 - to - i irrespective of if i included or not can be represented as
+* The second observation is that the max sum for the subarray 0 - to - i irrespective of if the ith item is included or not can be represented as, the max of when i is included or the maximum that might exist at i-1, whichever is bigger.

 ```ts
 `